Do I Need a Noseband? On the Purpose of Nosebands.

 Nosebands for Aesthetic Purposes

-Sometimes, riders will also choose to use a noseband purely for aesthetic reasons, either for the style of the noseband itself or for how it affects the look of their horse’s face.
+Sometimes, riders will also choose to use a noseband purely for aesthetic reasons, either for the style of the noseband itself or for how it frames their horse’s face.
 In this case, the noseband plays no real functional role and should not affect the horse’s training.

 Nosebands for Preventing Gaping in Young Horses